Corktown Eye Care Myopia Control Center In Downtown Toronto, Ontario

 Does Your Nearsighted Child Need a Stronger Vision Prescription Yearly?

-Speak with our Downtown Toronto myopia specialist for treatment
+Speak with our Toronto myopia specialist for treatment

 Myopia, better known as nearsightedness, is a common vision condition among kids.
 Typically, nearsightedness is corrected easily with prescription eyeglasses or contact lenses.
 And when your child’s annual eye exam detects the need for a higher prescription, you’ll need to buy new eyewear to match it.